zy97140/omp-benchmark-for-pytorch/README.md

 ### 1. Abstract
 Providing a benchmark for element-wise operations with or without optimization on different types of CPU.
 The data of copy, add, div, exp and sin operation is available now.

-Some general conclusions from this benchmark:
+Some general conclusions from this benchmark is below:

 - The OpenMP overhead threshold of official version is too high to help contiguous tensors of small and medium size benefit from OpenMP parallelism.
 -	Operations of discontiguous tensors can be boosted a lot by using __Intel Pytorch__ .